Sean Lee: 2010 season

 The Dallas Cowboys selected Lee in the second round (55th overall) of the 2010 NFL draft.
-The Cowboys traded their second round (59th overall) and their fourth round picks (125th overall) in the 2010 NFL Draft to the Philadelphia Eagles in order to move up from to 55th overall in the second round to select Lee.
-It was speculated that his considerable fall from the first round was due to his history of injuries, that included a torn ACL on the right knee and partially torn ACL on the left knee during his last two seasons at Penn State, and throughout his career, injuries had indeed prevented Lee from playing a full season's slate of NFL games.
+The Cowboys traded their second-round (59th overall) and their fourth-round picks (125th overall) in the 2010 NFL Draft to the Philadelphia Eagles to move up from to 55th overall in the second round to select Lee.
+His considerable fall from the first round was thought to be due to his history of injuries, which included a torn ACL on the right knee and partially torn ACL on the left knee during his last two seasons at Penn State, and throughout his career, injuries had indeed prevented Lee from playing a full season's slate of NFL games.
 Lee was the fourth linebacker selected in the draft.

 On June 23, 2010, the Cowboys signed Lee to a four-year, $3.49 million contract that included $1.71 million guaranteed and a signing bonus of $1.20 million.
 He was bothered by nagging injuries in training camp; consequently, he failed to see a lot of action on the field.

-Lee earned NFL Defensive Player of the Week and Pepsi NFL Rookie of the Week honors for his Week 14 performance versus Peyton Manning and the Indianapolis Colts, in which he recorded the first two interceptions of his NFL career, including one he returned for a touchdown and one in overtime to set up the game-winning field goal.
+Lee earned NFL Defensive Player of the Week and Pepsi NFL Rookie of the Week honors for his week-14 performance versus Peyton Manning and the Indianapolis Colts, in which he recorded the first two interceptions of his NFL career, including one he returned for a touchdown and one in overtime to set up the game-winning field goal.

 2011 season

 Promoted to starting inside linebacker in 2011, Lee thrived immediately in new defensive coordinator Rob Ryan's scheme.
 In the opening game versus the New York Jets, Lee intercepted Mark Sanchez to record the third interception of his career.
-His key interception of Rex Grossman and fumble recovery in the final minute of the Cowboys' Monday Night Football game versus the Washington Redskins were crucial in the 18-16 comeback.
+His key interception of Rex Grossman and fumble recovery in the final minute of the Cowboys' Monday Night Football game versus the Washington Redskins were crucial in their 18-16 comeback.

-By Week 3, Lee had a team-leading 36 tackles, 2 interceptions, 2 fumble recoveries, a tackle for a loss, and three pass breakups, earning him NFC Defensive Player of the Month honors.
+By Week 3, Lee had a team-leading 36 tackles, two interceptions, two fumble recoveries, a tackle for a loss, and three pass breakups, earning him NFC Defensive Player of the Month honors.
 He was the first Cowboys player in franchise history to win the award.

-In the 7th game of the 2011 season against the Philadelphia Eagles at Lincoln Field, Lee suffered a dislocated left wrist in the first quarter when he hit his hand against Michael Vick's helmet, but opted against having season ending surgery.
-After 7 games, Lee led the team in total tackles with 51, 15 more tackles than the next leading tackler, Gerald Sensabaugh with 36 total tackles.
-He also ranked first on the team with 3 interceptions, the only player on the team through the first seven games with more than one interception.
-In the eighth game of the season, Lee was inactive due to the wrist injury which he sustained the previous week.
+In the seventh game of the 2011 season against the Philadelphia Eagles at Lincoln Field, Lee suffered a dislocated left wrist in the first quarter when he hit his hand against Michael Vick's helmet, but opted against having season-ending surgery.
+After seven games, Lee led the team in total tackles with 51, 15 more than the next leading tackler, Gerald Sensabaugh.
+He also ranked first on the team with three interceptions, the only player on the team through the first seven games with more than one interception.
+In the eighth game of the season, Lee was inactive due to the wrist injury he had sustained the previous week.